phthom/icpmn320/1-ClusterInstallation.md

 **Persistent volumes** : for our first installation, we need to have some basic hostpath volumes.

+> Note that hostpath volumes will not be used in a HA production environment.

  Type the following commands:

 ```console